"Microsoft Protected Your Computer" removal instructions

 |Damage||Loss of sensitive private information, monetary loss, identity theft, possible malware infections.|

-There are many technical support scams on the Internet, here are some other examples: "Call Microsoft Helpline", "ERROR 0xC004FC03" and "VIRAL ALARM OF MICROSOFT".
-As a rule, scammers use them with a purpose to trick people into paying them money for their services or some software.
-In one way or another, they pretend to be able to help people to solve the occurred problem.
-All the notifications about detected viruses, errors, etc, that are displayed on such pages are fake and should never be trusted.
-The same applies to PUAs: apps of this type do not deliver any value and cause only problems.
-People who use such apps/have them installed on computers, browsers risk to become victims of identity theft, experience problems related to browsing safety, privacy, and other issues.
-Apps of this type should be uninstalled as soon as possible.
+There are many technical support scams online.
+Some other examples include "Call Microsoft Helpline", "ERROR 0xC004FC03", and "VIRAL ALARM OF MICROSOFT".
+Generally, scammers use these to trick people into paying for various services or software.
+They claim to be able to help people to solve issues that have occurred, however, all notifications about detected viruses, errors, and so that are displayed on these pages are fake and should never be trusted.
+The same applies to PUAs.
+Apps of this type deliver no real value and cause only problems.
+People who use PUAs or simply have them installed on their computers/browsers risk becoming victims of identity theft, experiencing problems relating to browsing safety, privacy, and other issues.
+Apps of this type should be uninstalled immediately.

 How did potentially unwanted applications install on my computer?

-It usually happens when people click deceptive ads displayed on shady websites or during downloads and/or installations of other programs.
-In other words, when developers distribute PUAs by using a deceptive marketing method called "bundling" method.
-They use it to trick people into downloading and/or installing PUAs together with other software by including them in setups that people usually download and/or install intentionally.
-Typically, information about additional downloads or installations is hidden in "Custom", "Advanced" and other similar settings of download and/or installation setups.
-Quite often people do not check (and change) those settings and that is how PUAs are being allowed to be downloaded and installed.
+This usually happens when people click deceptive ads displayed on dubious websites or during download/installation of other programs.
+Developers distribute PUAs using a deceptive marketing method called "bundling".
+They use this to trick people into downloading and/or installing PUAs together with regular software by including the unwanted apps into the set-ups.
+Typically, information about additional downloads or installations is hidden in "Custom", "Advanced", and other similar settings of the download/installation set-ups.
+Furthermore, many people fail to check and change these settings, thus allowing PUAs to be downloaded and installed by default.

-We recommend not to use various third party downloaders, installers, Peer-to-Peer networks like torrent clients, eMule, unofficial websites and other channels of this kind to download and/or install software.
-The safest way to download programs is by using official websites.
-Also, we advise to check all settings that are available any download or installation setup and to dismiss offers to download or install additionally apps.
-Otherwise they will be downloaded and/or installed too.
-Furthermore, it is not safe to click intrusive ads, especially if they are displayed on shady pages.
-For examples, on pages related to gambling, pornography, adult dating, and so on.
-These ads usually lead to other untrustworthy sites or cause downloads, installations of PUAs (or even malware).
-To stop a browser from opening shady pages and/or showing unwanted ads it is required to uninstall all unwanted extensions, plug-ins or add-ons that are installed on it.
-If there are any programs of this kind installed on the operating system, then they should be uninstalled too.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Do not use various third party downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule, unofficial websites and other channels of this kind to download or install software.
+The safest way to download programs is using official websites.
+Check all settings available in any download or installation setup and dismiss offers to download/install additional apps (otherwise they are downloaded and/or installed by default).
+Do not click intrusive ads, especially if they are displayed on dubious web pages.
+For examples, on those relating to gambling, pornography, adult dating, and so on.
+These usually lead to other untrustworthy sites or cause download/installation of PUAs (or even malware).
+To stop the browser from opening dubious web pages and/or showing unwanted ads, uninstall all unwanted extensions, plug-ins, and add-ons.
+Also remove any such programs from the operating system, then they should be uninstalled too.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Text presented in "Microsoft Protected Your Computer" pop-up: